s1155003185/VCCProjectGeneratorVSCodeExtension/README.md

 PropertyAccessorFactoryDirectoryHpp, PropertyAccessorFactoryDirectoryCpp
     Optional.
 Empty for no generation.
     In Generation mode, Property Accessor Factory file is generated here.

+Unittest
+    ActionDirectoryCpp
+        Optional.
+Empty for no generation.
+        If ActionDirectoryHpp and ActionDirectoryCpp are non-empty, will generate as seperate mode (<prefix>_<form>_<action>_test.cpp).
+Otherwise, generate in same files (<prefix>_<form>_test.cpp).

+    UnittestNames
+        Optional.
+Empty for no generation.
+        Unittest.
+Name of Unittest For Generation.

 ##### Plugins
 Plugins